Understanding Computational Fluid Dynamics (CFD)

-With the continuing increase in computing power and graphics capabilities, visualizations can be manipulated in 3D and used to generate compelling images and videos, and animations to help users interpret the data and share it with non-technical audiences.
+With the continuing increase in computing power and graphics capabilities, visualizations can be manipulated in 3D and generate compelling images, videos, and animations to help users interpret the data and share it with non-technical audiences.

 What is the Most Widely Used Computational Fluid Dynamics Model?